Mexican Bean Beetle: Pesky Ladybug Lookalike

 Finally, consider an azadirachtin spray.
 Azadirachtin is the active ingredient that makes neem oil so effective, but in this case it’s more concentrated.
 This poisons both adult and larvae and destroys the eggs.
 It also deters future infiltration by the Mexican beetle.

 One important consideration for working with even organic insecticides is you need to avoid spraying yellow ladybugs, which look a lot like the bean beetle.

 Preventing Mexican Bean Beetles

 Keep your beds clear of plant debris from the fall throughout the winter.
-Debris, fallen leaves, and the like make an excellent shelter for overwintering bean beetles.
-By keeping the area clear, you don’t have long-term unwanted guests.
+Debris, fallen leaves, and the like make an excellent shelter for overwintering adult beetle populations.
+By keeping the area clear, you don’t have long-term beetles on beans.

-Apply a light dusting of kaolin clay, commercially sold as Surround WP.
+Apply a light dusting of kaolin clay.
 This superfine clay forms a waxy coating over the surface of leaves, deterring pests from eating them or laying eggs on them.

 Frequently Asked Questions

-Q: How can you tell the difference between Mexican bean beetles and ladybugs?
+Q: How can you tell the difference between the adult beetles and ladybugs?